floweredscarf/su25/about.md

 [incident reports]: https://sp18.datastructur.es/materials/guides/incident-reports-2017.html
 [AM]: guides/academic-misconduct.md

-### Lab Collaboration

-The entire point of labs is to learn, so we emphasize active learning and pair programming.
-For labs, just like projects, you can submit with a partner.
-One person can make a submission on Gradescope (from the partner repositories that are distributed on 6/27), and then add the other person to their submission.
-If you decide to work alone, you are able to submit individually.
-Feel free to collaborate with others besides your partner however you choose, though keep in mind that greater independence between pairs is likely to give you a better learning experience, as long as you aren't totally stuck.
-Even though we will allow close collaboration outside of just your partner pairs on labs, **the code you and your partner turn in should still be by you and your partner alone**!
-This means that although you may discuss the labs with students other than your partner, you should not be sharing or receiving code from them.

-### Project Collaboration
+### Project and Lab Collaboration

-By contrast, the projects were designed not just for learning (particularly how to be self-reliant in the context of large unfamiliar systems), but also for the dual purpose of evaluating your mastery of the course material.
-As such, they are intended to be completed primarily independently of any other student (who is not your partner), particularly when it comes to writing actual code. **You should never be in direct possession code that was not written entirely by you or your partner alone.**
+For both labs and projects, they are deisgned for learning and evaluating your mastery of the course material.
+As such, they are intended to be completed primarily **independently** of any other student, particularly when it comes to writing actual code.
+However, we do encourage collaborations through discussing high-level strategies, specific syntax issues, and solutions to bugs with other students. **You should never be in direct possession code that was not written entirely by you alone.**
-However, we encourage you to discuss high-level strategies, specific syntax issues, and solutions to bugs.

 ### Exam Misconduct